⏱ 9 Minute Read ✍🏻 30th March 2020

 On the day of the Madrid march, a total of 27 people had died in Spain.
 A week later, three Spanish cabinet ministers—all of whom had attended the event—announced that they had tested positive.
 Five days after that, the death toll had risen to 1,378.
 Four days later, it had more than doubled to 3,644.
 Around 50% of all the deaths were in Madrid.

 Had these mass gatherings been stopped, would the spread of the virus in Italy and Spain have been slower?
-Might the strain on their hospitals have been less?
+Might the strain on their hospitals have been significantly less?

 Of course, the classic rebuttals will now be wheeled out: Italy and Spain have older populations.
 Both countries have a tactile culture; kissing both cheeks is their standard form of greeting.
 Several generations tend to live in the same house as grandparents, and so on and so forth.
 Are these things contributing factors?
 Absolutely.
 Does this mean that the UK won’t fare as badly as Italy and Spain?
 Possibly.
 The question is, what does ‘fare as badly’ mean?
 What exactly is the acceptable level of avoidable loss of life?

-Some seem to doubt that there will be any real loss of life at all.
+Some seem to doubt that there will be any loss of life at all.
 Writing in the Spectator recently, a retired NHS pathologist named Dr John Lee suggested that the death toll figures are completely overblown.
 He asked: “are more people dying than we would expect to die anyway?”, pointing out that “statistically, we would expect about 51,000 to die in Britain this month [of other causes]”.

-The crux of his argument seems to be this: if, say, a thousand people ‘officially’ die of COVID-19 in Britain in one month, but the overall number of deaths in that month is no higher than it otherwise would have been, then it must mean that those thousand people actually died of something else, but just so happened to have tested positive for COVID-19 aswell.
+The crux of Lee’s argument seems to be this: if, say, a thousand people ‘officially’ die of COVID-19 in Britain in one month, but the overall number of deaths in that month is no higher than it otherwise would have been, then it must mean that those thousand people actually died of something else, but just so happened to have tested positive for COVID-19 too.
 On the face of it, he makes a good point.
 Statistics can be misleading, particular if the data is driven by inappropriate criteria.
-But let me give you a real-world example:
+But now let me give you a real-world example:

 Then there are those who claim that the virus will spread regardless.
 In fact, there may be a sort of truth in that, but not in the way those making this argument think.
 I say this because of a fundamental mistake made at the very beginning – a lack of substantial testing, tracing and isolating of cases.
 This is what set Italy, Spain and the UK on the terrible trajectory that we now see unfolding.
 Whilst it could be argued that there is no point crying over spilt milk, it is important to recognise that it was this very same mindset—failing to take the virus seriously and wanting to protect the economy at all costs—that facilitated that negligence in the first place.
 These last-minute lockdowns are simply a panicked attempt to get the genie back into the bottle.